ngodn/aequify-release/README.md

 1. Monitors for downward volatility
 2. Entry Conditions:
+   - Checks overall 24h price change is below -5% (if directional filter enabled)
+   - Ensures price is not reversing (if reversal protection enabled)
    - Waits for 10 price ticks minimum
    - Looks for 0.75% drop within 7 seconds
-   - Opens 25 USDT long position if criteria met
+   - Opens 25 USDT long position with MARKET order if all criteria met

 3. DCA Management:
    - Activates hovering DCA system that continuously monitors price: